-Architecture firms nearly always have the name or names of the founders or their initials in the business name, which makes it personal and representative of the architects.
-Consider using dark colors, like dark blues, greens, or black to represent the attributes of trust, confidence, and creativity.
+Architecture firms nearly always have the name or names of the founders or their initials in the business name.
+Consider using dark colors, like blues, greens, or black to represent attributes of trust, confidence, and creativity.
 Try serif typefaces like Cormorant Garamond and Cardo, which are strong and legible fonts.

 What are some ideas for icons to use in architectural firm logos?

 Depending on if you are specializing in homes, offices, or other types of buildings, you need to choose icons that will reflect this.
 You can also find icons that are not of buildings, but that reflect your creativity, stylishness, or your commitment to environmentally-friendly designs.